msei99/pbgui/README.md

 Add start.bat to Windows Task Scheduler and use Trigger "At system startup"

 ## v0.94 (30-01-2024)
+- Optimizer: Bugfix when removing items from queue.
 - Removed no longer needet requirements (streamlit-extras and streamlit-super-slider)
 - Bugfix: Some widgets did not keep the correct state and switches back
 - GUI: Removed some unnessesary reruns for better performace